BestTimesToVisit.com Logo

 MetroLink Light Rail

-St. Louis's light rail system is a clean and efficient way to connect the airport to downtown, the Central West End, and even into Illinois.
-It's ideal for avoiding traffic when heading to major attractions or arriving/departing the airport.
+St. Louis's light rail system is a convenient way to connect the airport to downtown, the Central West End, and even into Illinois.
+It's ideal for avoiding traffic and parking hassles when visiting major attractions like the Arch or Busch Stadium.

-The extensive bus network covers most of the city and surrounding areas, offering a more granular reach than the MetroLink.
-Use it to explore neighborhoods not directly served by the rail, like The Hill or Tower Grove.
+The extensive MetroBus network covers most of the city and surrounding suburbs, offering a more comprehensive reach than the MetroLink.
+It's a good option for reaching neighborhoods not directly served by the rail, like The Hill or Forest Park's museums.

 Ride-Sharing Services (Uber/Lyft)